-During the brainstorming part of planning for a point-of-sale front office, the team should consider supporting incentives as an important part in the success of a sales program.
+During the brainstorming part of planning for a point-of-sale front office, the team should also consider supporting concepts that will play an important part in the success of a sales program-incentives.
 The point-of-sale plan should include an incentive program, which entails understanding employees' motivational concerns and developing opportunities for employees to achieve their goals.
-This encourages cooperation among the frontline employees who must implement the point-of-sale plan.
+This will encourage cooperation among the frontline employees who will implement the point-of-sale plan.